C-Otto/lnd-manageJ/PickhardtPayments.md

 There is also a lightweight python package being developed which can be used for simulations or to do production tests at: https://github.com/renepickhardt/pickhardtpayments

 # Requirements
-1. Currently (as of v0.15.0-beta.rc3, May 2022) lnd does not allow sending a replacement shard once a shard of an active MPP fails.
+1. Currently (as of v0.15.0-beta, July 2022) lnd does not allow sending a replacement shard once a shard of an active MPP fails.
 This, sadly, is necessary to complete MPPs that regularly run into temporary channel failures due to lack of funds.
 See https://github.com/lightningnetwork/lnd/issues/5746 for a (possible) fix.
 You might want to stick to testnet until this is properly fixed!